andrewc411/andrewc411.github.io/README.md

 ## User Story

-AS AN individual working in the tech industry
+AS A web developer working in the tech industry
 <br>
 I WANT TO have my own personalized website
 <br>